Jackcuii/CNN-but-not-CNN/Materials/course1.md

 ![svmvssoftmax](https://github.com/Jackcuii/CNN-but-not-CNN/assets/113412207/4790eae7-4b63-45a7-8877-242e2f9102b8)
 ......
 Softmax classifier provides “probabilities” for each class.

-We put the word “probabilities” in quotes, however, is that how peaky or diffuse these probabilities are depends directly on the regularization strength λ - which you are in charge of as input to the system. the probabilities computed by the Softmax classifier are better thought of as confidences where, similar to the SVM, the ordering of the scores is interpretable, but
+We put the word “probabilities” in quotes, however, is that how peaky or diffuse these probabilities are depends directly on the regularization strength λ - which you are in charge of as input to the system.

-</font>the absolute numbers (or their differences) technically are not <font color=Red> .
+the probabilities computed by the Softmax classifier are better thought of as confidences where, similar to the SVM, the ordering of the scores is interpretable, but </font>the absolute numbers (or their differences) technically are not <font color=Red> .

 $L_i=-\log \left(\frac{e^{f_{y_i}}}{\sum_j e^{f_j}}\right) \quad$ or equivalently $\quad L_i=-f_{y_i}+\log \sum_j e^{f_j}$

 https://deepinout.com/numpy/numpy-questions/32_numpy_cs231n_how_to_calculate_gradient_for_softmax_loss_function.html

 ![dataflow](https://github.com/Jackcuii/CNN-but-not-CNN/assets/113412207/79e83ea4-a44b-4ac9-9ad5-7efcba664fba)

+##### Gradient descent
+Nothing much to say.

+##### Backward prop
+First forward down to calculate the intermediate value.
+Then backward to calculate the gradient. calc it locally not globally!